Unified Framework for Complex Graph-Data: Introducing the Hybrid Layered Network Model: Hybrid Layered Network (HLN)

 Let us consider the network shown in the Figure \ref{twitter}.
 The network represents a real life twitter network which is heterogeneous and multi-layered at the same time.
-The first layer contains tweets.
+The first layer contains tweets {(represented by circles)}.
 There is a connection between two tweets using the same hashtag.
-The second layer contains users with links between two users indicating one follows the other.
+The second layer (represented by triangles) contains users with links between two users indicating one follows the other.
 In addition to that a user or tweet can be aggressive or non aggressive represented using the color.
 The inter-layer links represent a user liking a tweet.
-The above network is represented as a HMN in Figure \ref{twitter}.
-One may argue, that the same information can be represented as a heterogeneous network (in Figure \ref{twitter_hetero}), however, the complexity will increase in many folds as described here.
+The above network is represented as a HLN in Figure \ref{twitter}.
+We cannot represent this information using the definitions of \cite{gyanendro-singh-etal-2020-sentiment, Bianconi2018, 9756648, 10531187} as there are multiple types of relations in a layer and the same node is not be present in all the layers.
+One may argue, that the same information can be represented as a heterogeneous network \cite{7536145, 8683574} as shown in Figure \ref{twitter_hetero}, however, the complexity will increase in many folds as described here.
 In Figure \ref{twitter_hetero} we can see that the types of nodes doubled, $i.e.$, a node can be of two types (user, tweet) where each type can have two subtypes (aggressive, non-aggressive).
 Now let us consider a case where a user can be mildly aggressive, moderately aggressive, severely aggressive and non-aggressive.
-In that case a heterogeneous network will have $2*4 = 8$ types of nodes and $3$ types of edges making a total of $11$ types to substitute $2$ layers with $4$ types in a HMN.
+In that case a heterogeneous network will have $2*4 = 8$ types of nodes and $3$ types of edges making a total of $11$ types to substitute $2$ layers with $4$ types in a HLN.
 It must be noted that two layers can intrinsically mean $3$ types of edges ($2$ intra and $1$ inter) without explicit markup.
 Similarly, increasing one layer will require $3*4=12$ node types and $3(intra) + 3(inter) = 6$ edge types in a heterogeneous network increasing the total number of types to $18$ from $11$.
-In contrast, a HMN will require $3$ layers with $4$ types to represent the same.
-In fact, a HMN intrinsically stores $\Comb{|L|}{2}$ edge types which require explicit definitions in a heterogeneous network.
+In contrast, a HLN will require $3$ layers with $4$ types to represent the same.
+In fact, a HLN intrinsically stores $\Comb{|L|}{2}$ edge types which require explicit definitions in a heterogeneous network.
 This in-turn increases the computational complexity of certain tasks (example in the following paragraph) in a heterogeneous representation of the network.
-In other words, the proposed HMN model's advantage is at the abstraction level, which simplifies the data structure for complex graphs.
+In other words, the proposed HLN model's advantage is at the abstraction level, which simplifies the data structure for complex graphs. {When we compare our representation with existing representations like \cite{Pio-Lopez2021} we find that our model can store as many representations as necessary in a layer whereas existing models like MultiVERSE requires one layer for each type of node.}